lukemurraynz/Azure-Architecture/README.md

 # AzureArchitecture
-Architecture resources, toolkits for People/Process I have put together (and/or collated).
+Architecture resources, toolkits for People/Process I have put together (and/or collated), to help on your Azure/Cloud journey.